facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

 In this example, we set the range of `x` parameter as an integer in the interval `[-5, 5]` and the range of `y` parameter as a float in the interval `[-5, 10.1]`.
 Note that in the case of `x`, we used `int(interval(...))` and hence only integers are sampled.
 In the case of `y`, we used `interval(...)` which refers to a floating-point interval.
 Other supported formats are fixed parameters (e.g.` banana.x=5.0`), choice parameters (eg `banana.x=choice(1,2,3)`) and range (eg `banana.x=range(1, 10)`).
 Note that `interval`, `choice` etc. are functions provided by Hydra, and you can read more about them [here](https://hydra.cc/docs/next/advanced/override_grammar/extended/).
 An important thing to remember is, use [`interval`](https://hydra.cc/docs/next/advanced/override_grammar/extended/#interval-sweep) when we want Ax to sample values from an interval. [`RangeParameter`(https://ax.dev/api/ax.html#ax.RangeParameter) in Ax is equivalent to `interval` in Hydra.
 Remember to use `int(interval(...))` if you want to sample only integer points from the interval. [`range`](https://hydra.cc/docs/next/advanced/override_grammar/extended/#range-sweep) can be used as an alternate way of specifying choice parameters.
 For example `python example/banana.py -m banana.x=choice(1, 2, 3, 4)` is equivalent to `python example/banana.py -m banana.x=range(1, 5)`.

 The values of the `x` and `y` parameters can also be set using the config file `plugins/hydra_ax_sweeper/example/conf/config.yaml`.
-For instance, the configuration corresponding to the parameter `x` is as follows:
+For instance, the configuration corresponding to the commandline arguments is as follows:

 ```
 banana_x: